lgnbhl/polyglot/README.md

 # polyglot <img src="man/figures/logo.png" align="right" />

+> Use the R console as an interactive learning environment

-The **polyglot** package helps you learn foreign language vocabulary or any [flashcards](https://en.wikipedia.org/wiki/Flashcard) using R as an interactive learning environment.
+The package `polyglot` helps you learn foreign language vocabulary or any [flashcards](https://en.wikipedia.org/wiki/Flashcard) using R as an interactive learning environment.
 The package implements the popular [SuperMemo-2](https://en.wikipedia.org/wiki/SuperMemo) learning